Generative AI in Game Development: A Qualitative Research Synthesis: Selection of Primary Studies

 \section{Selection of Primary Studies}

-The process of searching and screening literature for a qualitative synthesis is acknowledged to be a challenging and multi-faceted phase \cite{cahill_metaethnography_2018}.
-To foster transparency and reproducibility, we implement the \ac{PRISMA-S} guidelines for reporting literature searches in systematic reviews \citep{rethlefsen_prisma-s_2021}.
-While the \ac{eMERGe} framework \cite{france_emerge_2019} provides guidance on meta-ethnography as a whole, we leverage \ac{PRISMA-S} to add detail to the identification of relevant literature specifically (steps 5--7 in \ac{eMERGe}).
-The PRISMA process is summarised in Fig.~\ref{fig:prisma}.
+Searching and screening literature for a qualitative synthesis is acknowledged to be a challenging and multi-faceted process \cite{cahill_metaethnography_2018}.
+To foster transparency and reproducibility, we implement the \ac{PRISMA-S} guidelines for reporting literature searches in systematic reviews \citep{rethlefsen_prisma-s_2021}, thus adding detail to \acs{eMERGe} steps 5--7.
+The PRISMA process is summarised in Figure ~\ref{fig:prisma}.